 However, there are many ways to begin, and below, you can find them all.
 Between classroom instruction and the best apps, dialects, and business Arabic, we review the most effective ways to learn the language in Qatar.

-This article will explore the following:
+This article explores the following:

 - Why learn the Arabic language?